phylum-dev/cli/docs/phylum_group_list.md

 category: 6255e67693d5200013b1fa3e
 hidden: false
 ---
-List all groups the user is part of
+List all groups the user is a member of
 ```sh
 phylum group list [OPTIONS]
 ```